navkar/Predictions/README.md

   - Someone like `Vivekananda` or `Bhagat Singh` will be born and shall be lead the spirituality movement.
 * India shall be renamed to `Bharath`.
 * Significant possibility of India becoming vegetarian only (completely meat free)
+* Re-evaluation of non-hindu religions in India.
+* Meditation will be part of school education medium.
+* Teachers will be high demand and have more value.

 ### 2025 ###